paulopbi/rick-and-morty/readme.md

 Filter characters by their name, species, gender, or status.
 Scroll through the list of characters and hit "Load More" to discover additional characters.
 Enjoy exploring the Rick and Morty universe!
-See the project [demo here](https://paulopbi.github.io/rick-and-morty/).

 ### 🚀 Features